mia-platform/documentation/docs/runtime_suite_applications/api-documentation-aggregator/overview.md

 ### Usage

-To reach the portal and visualize all the routes exposed by the endpoints, go to the "`Settings`" section of your project, and then click the "`Go to Documentation`" button within the table line related to the reference environment.
+To reach the portal and visualize all the routes exposed by the endpoints, go to the "`Overview`" area of your project, and then click the "`Go to Documentation`" button within the table line related to the reference environment.

 ## Microservices